 - Stay hydrated: Drinking plenty of water during your flight and avoiding alcohol and caffeine not only lessens the effects of jet lag, but also prevents dehydration.

-- Stick to Your Nightly Routine: Follow your nightly routine while traveling as it will prepare your mind for bed.
+- Stick to your nightly routine: Follow your nightly routine while traveling as it will prepare your mind for bed.
 We also recommend taking a warm bath to relax your muscles and drinking hot tea.
 Spraying some lavender oil on your pillow will also help as its aromatherapy scent decreases anxiety and insomnia.
-We also recommend avoiding electronics, devices, and TV as the blue screen will keep your mind awake.
+Try to avoid electronics, devices, and TV as the blue screen will keep your mind awake.

 Don’t let jet lag impact your vacation – follow the tips above to recover quickly and embark on your vacation as scheduled.